↑

 Broccoli Cheese Casserole is a wonderful holiday dinner side dish.
 You know everyone will love it because it’s basically broccoli smothered in cheese and topped with buttery bread crumb topping.
 This side dish is really good any time of the year, not just during the holidays.

-closeup of broccoli casserole in a white bowl.
+baked broccoli cheese casserole in a white baking dish.

 For the topping, use gluten free Panko bread crumbs instead of regular Panko.
 Many gluten free bread crumbs, like 4C brand, actually closely resemble Panko.

-Much like with Cauliflower Casserole and Green Beans Casserole, you can do the blanching step first.
+Much like with Cauliflower Casserole and Green Beans Casserole, you can do the blanching step ahead of time.
 Blanch the broccoli ahead of time and store it in an air-tight food storage container, in the refrigerator for a day or two.
 When ready, follow the recipe to make the casserole.

 When ready to bake, take the casserole out and prepare the topping.
 Spread the topping over the casserole and bake as directed in the recipe.